sensorium/Mozzi/learn/output/index.markdown

 ### Modulated output (PWM or PDM)

 Most boards do not feature a hardware DAC, however.
 In this case, an analog signal needs to be emulated by quickly toggling a digital pin high or low.
-This can either happen using so-called pusle width modulation (```MOZZI_OUTPUT_PWM```) or pulse density modulation (```MOZZI_OUTPUT_PDM_VIA_I2S``` or (```MOZZI_OUTPUT_PDM_VIA_SERIAL```).
+This can either happen using so-called pulse width modulation (```MOZZI_OUTPUT_PWM```) or pulse density modulation (```MOZZI_OUTPUT_PDM_VIA_I2S``` or (```MOZZI_OUTPUT_PDM_VIA_SERIAL```).
 We're not going into detail, here, but it should be noted that in both cases there is a trade-off between the granularity of the output voltages (i.e. how may different voltage levels can be emulated between logical high and logical low, and the speed at which these values can be emulated (the carrier frequency).

-Simply put, using pulse width modulation (PWM), if you want 12 bits of output resolution, i.e. 4096 distrinc signal levels, a digital output pin will have to be held high (or low) for up to that many CPU cycles, so this will generally require a clock on the order of at least 100 Mhz in oder to push the carrier frequency outside the audible range.
+Simply put, using pulse width modulation (PWM), if you want 12 bits of output resolution, i.e. 4096 distinct signal levels, a digital output pin will have to be held high (or low) for up to that many CPU cycles, so this will generally require a clock on the order of at least 100 Mhz in oder to push the carrier frequency outside the audible range.
 See configuration options `MOZZI_PWM_RATE`, and `MOZZI_AUDIO_BITS`, or `MOZZI_PDM_RESOLUTION` if you want to tweak this tradeoff.
 {: .notice--info}

-In some configurations, you (or your kids/pets, how can perceive high frequncies much better), may notice a high-pitch noise, at the carrier frequency.
+In some configurations, you (or your kids/pets, how can perceive high frequencies much better), may notice a high-pitch noise, at the carrier frequency.
 Using a higher carrier frequency - if possible - may mitigate this to some degree.
 See the [API documentation](/Mozzi/doc/html/group__hardware.html) for details on what you can tweak.
 However, for best quality it will often make sense to add a low-pass filter, which may be as easy as adding a capacitor and a resistor.
-See the [output circuis](../output/) page for details.
+See the [output circuits](../output/) page for details.

 ## Output circuit for 2-pin-PWM ("HIFI") mode

 Mozzi's ```MOZZI_OUTPUT_2PIN_PWM``` (formerly known as "HIFI") audio mode combines the output of 2 pins in a technique called dual PWM, which is explained in detail at [Open Music Labs](https://www.openmusiclabs.com/learning/digital/pwm-dac/dual-pwm-circuits/).

-This output mode needs a differnt and more complex output circuitry than the single pin modes, and using the regular single pin circuit for "HIFI" will result in terribly distorted sound.
-In case of difficiculties (but also in general), it is very much recommended to try the default output mode, first, and switch to any other mode only once you've verified that works.
+This output mode needs a different and more complex output circuitry than the single pin modes, and using the regular single pin circuit for "HIFI" will result in terribly distorted sound.
+In case of difficulties (but also in general), it is very much recommended to try the default output mode, first, and switch to any other mode only once you've verified that works.
 Don't go straight for "HIFI" just because is sounds promising.
 {: notice--warning}